WayneBrown/learnwebgl2/_sources/12_advanced_rendering/03_selecting_objects.rst

   When a color is read from a WebGL *color buffer*, what type of data is returned?

-  - four, unsigned bytes in the range 0 to 255.
+  - Four unsigned bytes in the range 0 to 255.

     + Correct.

-  - four, floating point values in the range 0.0 to 1.0.
+  - Four floating point values in the range 0.0 to 1.0.

     - Incorrect.
 This is how colors are specified in a *fragment shader*, but not how they are actually stored in the *color buffer*.

-  - one unsigned integer in the range 0 to 2\ :sup:`32`\ -1
+  - One unsigned integer in the range 0 to 2\ :sup:`32`\ -1

     - Incorrect.